Suspension Equipment Recommendations [Level 3]

 - Locking mechanism; locking carabiners are not strictly necessary in most bondage situations, from a safety perspective, but they offer extra peace of mind and flexibility.
 Personally, I find screw gates abominably inconvenient in suspension work.
 Auto-lock carabiners are my preference, but there are many different mechanisms available; you ideally want to find one that you can easily open with one hand.

 You could spend weeks researching different carabiners trying to find the perfect combination of traits, but let me save you the trouble: there is exactly one carabiner I have ever seen which is ideally designed for rope suspension, and it is the Black Diamond Rocklock TwistLock.
-The only reasons I've ever heard of someone not liking this model is if you have hands too small to operate it one-handed (but most people can with practice), or if you really want something black.
+The only reasons I've ever heard of for not liking this model are trouble operating it one-handed for people with very small hands, or that it doesn't come in black.
+The Rock Exotica Pirate Auto-Lock Black is black and has nearly as good a shape, but is much harder to open one-handed due to the 3-stage action, a great safety feature for climbing but a giant pain for bondage.

 I stopped using rings years ago.
 They are heavy, bulky, and use up a ton of vertical space when working under a low hardpoint.